v0xat/dao-voting/README.md

 # DAO

-Simple DAO voting contract with it's own erc20 token.
+Simple DAO voting contract with it's own ERC20 token.

 Verified contracts on Polygonscan:
 - token: https://mumbai.polygonscan.com/token/0x23040F3744409EB89f299F4BE408197Bd6876A82
 - dao: https://mumbai.polygonscan.com/address/0xEF22aB4B8B98b7BB988BB0cf20aF570817EC0739

 Main features:
-- Any user can add proposals without token deposit
+- Any user can add proposals
-- Users have 3 days to vote after proposal created
+- Users have 3 days to on proposal
 - Users can delegate their voting power on certain proposal to any other users
 - Users can participate in multiple proposals with same tokens
 - After participating in the voting, the withdrawal is "frozen" until the end of the voting